Princeton-Weimar Summer School for Media Studies

 About the Summer School

 The Princeton-Weimar Summer School for Media Studies provides advanced training in the study of media and cultural techniques.
 Focusing on one special topic annually, it affords a select group of fourteen graduate students the opportunity to work with distinguished international scholars from all fields of media studies in an intimate and highly focused context and provides a platform for participants to engage in dialogue with other doctoral students from around the world working in similar or related fields.
-The directors of the summer school lead four morning seminars.
+The directors of the summer school lead morning seminars.
 Afternoon sessions taught by the summer school faculty provide further opportunities for interaction and participation.
-A series of evening events, such as lectures and film screenings explore other facets of the annual summer school topic.
+Evening events, such as lectures and film screenings explore other facets of the annual summer school topic.

 Participants will receive a reader with texts and material for the seminars.
 The working language of the summer school is English.